 Power of Attorney and Advance Directive Resources

-Retirement planning is most normally seen through a financial lens: Get yourself a pension estimate and maximize your savings.
-Even your own health care can be seen through the financial lens.
+Maintaining a comfortable, secure retirement is normally seen through a financial lens: Create and follow a budget to maximize your savings so your money will last your lifetime.
+Even your own healthcare can be seen through the financial lens.
 There's nothing wrong with this kind of planning and, in fact, we encourage this kind of planning.

-However, we'd like to encourage a deeper kind of planning in retirement, the kind of planning that will not only be of benefit to you financially, but will increase your peace-of-mind.
+However, we'd like to encourage a deeper kind of planning in retirement, the kind of planning that will not only benefit you financially but will increase your peace of mind.

 It can be emotionally difficult to think about a health issue that might keep you from being able to conduct your necessary business.
 It's even more difficult to think about giving control to a patient advocate should you be hospitalized and unable to make decisions yourself.

 That's why we recommend planning as early in the cycle as possible, before it becomes necessary to do so.